Auromix/ROS-LLM/CONTRIBUTING.md

 4. Push your branch to your fork on GitHub.
 5. Open a pull request on the main repository and describe your changes in detail.

-We appreciate all contributions to My Project and will review pull requests as quickly as possible.
+We appreciate all contributions to ROS-LLM Project and will review pull requests as quickly as possible.
 Thank you for your help!